prasannazzz/prasannazzz/README.md

-# Hi 👋, I'm Prasanna Patil
+# Namaste👋, I'm Prasanna Patil!
 <img  alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

 Passionate about building startups, exploring the realms of **Data Structures and Algorithms**,and deeply involved in the development of **decentralized finance (DeFi)** applications.